-13.6 Adjustment of monetary allowances
+13.7 Adjustment of monetary allowances

-- (a) The monetary allowance specified in clause 13.1 (aerial appliance driver's allowance) shall be automatically adjusted from the same date and in the same manner as monetary allowances are adjusted in any State Wage Case decision or other decision of the Commission adjusting minimum wage rates in this Award. - (b) At the time of any adjustment to the wage rates in this Award the expense related allowances at clauses 13.3 (motor vehicle allowance) and 13.5 (overtime meal allowances and meal breaks), respectively, shall be automatically adjusted by the relevant adjustment factor.
+(a) The monetary allowance specified in clause 13.1 (aerial appliance allowance) shall be automatically adjusted from the same date and in the same manner as monetary allowances are adjusted in any State Wage Case decision or other decision of the Commission adjusting minimum wage rates in this Award.

+- (b) At the time of any adjustment to the wage rates in this Award the expense related allowances at clauses 13.3 (motor vehicle allowance) and 13.5 (overtime meal allowances and meal breaks), respectively, shall be automatically adjusted by the relevant adjustment factor.
 The relevant adjustment factor for this purpose is the percentage movement in the applicable index figure most recently published by the Australian Bureau of Statistics since the allowance was last adjusted. - (c) The applicable index figure is the index figure published by the Australian Bureau of Statistics for the Eight Capitals Consumer Price Index, as follows:

-Allowance Eight Capitals Consumer Price Index (Cat No. 6401.0 - Table 7) Motor vehicle allowance (last adjusted 1 September 2019) Private motoring sub-group Overtime meal allowance (last adjusted 1 September 2020) Take-away and fast foods sub-group
+Allowance Eight Capitals Consumer Price Index

+(Cat No. 6401.0 - Table 7)

+Motor vehicle allowance Private motoring sub-group

+(last adjusted 1 September 2019)

+Overtime meal allowance Take-away and fast foods sub-group

+(last adjusted 1 September 2020)